Drivers Permits in Florida

 Getting Your Florida Learner's Permit

 The number of accidents each year involving teen drivers is astonishing.
 To combat this, and to improve the quality of teen drivers statewide; Florida became the first state to enact a Graduated Driver Licensing (GDL) program.

 One of the first milestones on your journey to your Florida driver's license is to obtain your driver's permit, called a learner license in FL.
 Below you will find everything you need to know—from what you need to bring to the Division of Driver Licenses to taking an online Driver's Ed course.
 You'll even learn about passing the written exam on your first try with the help of an online practice test.

 If you're new to the state you can transfer a learner's permit from your previous state to Florida.
-Just bring the documents mentioned below along with your existing permit with you to the DHSMV.
+Just bring the documents mentioned below along with your existing permit with you to your local Division of Driver Licenses.

 To get your learner's permit in the state of Florida, you must: